gSchool/IBM-CA-101-Setup/README.md

-# IBM CS 101 Setup
+# IBM Bluemix Cloud Advisors 101 Setup

 In a new terminal window run the following commands